Advanced Architecture

 ownerObjectId="$(az ad user show --id team@contoso.com --query id -o tsv)"

 Never allow workload teams to create their own subscriptions and link them to management groups manually.
 Without vending automation, subscriptions land in the wrong management group, miss policy assignments, and require remediation that grows in cost with every ungoverned subscription added.
+The automation is not optional at scale — it is the only way to keep policy coverage complete.

 Policy-Driven Governance